An absolute beauty of the rose family, the iceberg rose is one of the more popular selections for the garden, and for great reason!

 The iceberg rose is most notable for its strong floral aroma as well as its ability to resist most diseases.

-Iceberg roses are well-known for being hardy and resistant to cool weather, which is one of the factors that led to its great popularity.
+Iceberg roses are well-known for being hardy and resistant to cool weather, which is one of the factors that led to their great popularity.

 This rose variety is hardy to USDA zones 5 through 9.

 You can expect blooming from late spring all the way until the first frost.
 Many gardeners fall in love with the iceberg rose due to its long blooming season.